BLC heavy metals testing services

 Heavy metals are the most commonly legislated chemicals globally.

 The combination of the large number of available heavy metals and their toxic affects coupled with the vast array of uses for these metals has amounted to a number of different EU and international legislations which attempt to control and restrict their uses.
-Among these are REACH regulations, the Toxics in Packaging Clearinghouse (TPCH), California Proposition 65, and metal specific directives such as the Nickel Directive.
+Among these are REACH regulations, the Toxics in Packaging Clearinghouse (TPCH), California Proposition 65, and metal specific directives such as nickel regulation which now sits under REACH.
 EN71, a European standard governing the safety of toys where Part 3 of the regulations covers the migration of elements, is fast becoming the standard to be used for heavy metal safety and assurance for consumer products including leather and leather-based products.

 In addition to this heavy metals are regulated under CPSIA which sets restrictions for lead in paint and substrate.